The following items are available for purchase and are subject to availability at the time of

 Published jointly with the Romney,

-Hythe & Dymchurch Railway, this book describes and illustrates every item of
+Hythe & Dymchurch Railway, this book describes every item of rolling-stock which

-rolling-stock which a present-day visitor to the line is likely to see.
-It fills
+a present-day visitor to the line is likely to see.
+It fills a rather surprising

 the type of whistle carried

 by each engine!
 Very fully illustrated and in colour.